algosec/algosec-chef/README.md

 #### Examples
 To see an example of how to use this custom resource you can choose from a few options based on your level of familiarity with AlgoSec Chef Cookbook and Chef in general:

 * See the [Usage](#Usage) section in this README file for a short example.
-* See the [Examples README.md](examples/README.md) for a full step-by-step guide that will show you how to use this resource.
+* See the [Examples README.md](https://github.com/algosec/algosec-chef/blob/master/examples/README.md) for a full step-by-step guide that will show you how to use this resource.

 ## License & Authors

-If you would like to see the detailed LICENCE click [here](./LICENSE).
+If you would like to see the detailed LICENSE click [here](https://github.com/algosec/algosec-chef/blob/master/LICENSE).

 - Author:: AlgoSec <dev@algosec.com>